-Explore and download our documentation below to get more information on World Heart Federation’s statutes, policies and procedures – as well as copies of our annual reports.
+Explore and download our documentation below for more information on World Heart Federation’s statutes, policies and procedures, as well as copies of our annual reports.

 Section 1.
 There has been established a Swiss Federation* under the provisions of Article 60 et seq. of the Swiss Civil Code, bearing the name World Heart Federation, which is concerned with all aspects of cardiovascular health.

 The vision of the World Heart Federation is to work with its Members and the larger CV health community to hasten the day when cardiovascular health is no longer a privilege but a right, and when cardiovascular disease (CVD) is transformed from a life threatening disease to one that can be prevented and managed.

 The mission of the World Heart Federation is to unite its Members and lead the global fight for cardiovascular health, with a focus on low and middle income countries.